 A quality focus

 It’s important that your bid proposal doesn’t contain grammatical mistakes or typos.
 The document should prove that you are meticulous and that you take the time to proofread and ensure high-quality writing.
-Failure to proofread the proposal could indicate a lack of focus that could carry through every aspect of the project.
+Failure to proofread the proposal could indicate a lack of professionalism and would reflect poorly on you.

 The winning bid proposal